ロブスター好きなら、ぜひスターオブホノルル号のスリースター・サンセットディナー&ショー・クルーズを予約してくださいね!

 You will create amazing memories that you will want to capture forever so don’t forget your camera and share your photos and videos by tagging us at @StarofHonolulu on our Facebook and Instagram accounts.

 The Star of Honolulu has three types of stabilizers to offer the most comfortable ride.
-If you are prone to motion sickness, feel free to ask one of our friendly crew members for a ginger pill at any time.
+If you are prone to motion sickness, feel free to ask one of our friendly crew members for complimentary herbal ginger pills at any time.

 Mele Kalikimaka and Hauʻoli Makahiki Hou from Star of Honolulu!
 We celebrate this season by thanking you for your support and wishing you a joyous holiday, filled with hope, happiness and aloha.
 May the holiday spirit be with you and your ʻohana today and throughout the New Year!